Presidential biographer Ron Chernow to headline White House correspondents' dinner

 Breaking News Emails

-"I'm delighted that Ron will share his lively, deeply researched perspectives on American politics and history at the 2019 White House Correspondents’ Dinner," said Olivier Knox, the president of the WHCA, in a statement.
+"I'm delighted that Ron will share his lively, deeply researched perspectives on American politics and history at the 2019 White House Correspondents' Dinner," Olivier Knox, the president of the White House Correspondents' Association, or WHCA, said in a statement.
 "As we celebrate the importance of a free and independent news media to the health of the republic, I look forward to hearing Ron place this unusual moment in the context of American history."

 ICYMI: Watch Michelle Wolf's full WHCD speechApril 29, 201818:59

 It's a departure from tradition for the nearly 100-year-old dinner, where a comedian usually headlines a roast.
-At last year's event, comedian Michelle Wolf delivered blistering criticism of President Donald Trump, who was not in attendance, and White House Press Secretary Sarah Sanders, who was, touching off a firestorm.
+At this year's event in April, comedian Michelle Wolf delivered blistering criticism of President Donald Trump, who was not in attendance, and White House Press Secretary Sarah Sanders, who was, touching off a firestorm.

 Wolf responded to the news in a tweet on Monday, calling the association "cowards."

-Note: CORRECTION (Nov.
-21, 2018, 12:45 a.m.): An earlier version of this article misstated when Michelle Wolf delivered the featured address at the White House Correspondents' Association dinner.
-Wolf spoke in April, not last year.